 Technology shapes all corners of American life, from our health to our entertainment.
 It has also become a powerful tool for education.
 In Fonda-Fultonville, educators are using technology to teach in new and different ways.
 By doing this, students are not only more engaged in the classroom, but they are mastering a variety of skills that are essential for both colleges and careers.

-Fonda-Fultonville is launching a 1:1 Chromebook Program during the 2019-20 school year.
+Fonda-Fultonville is expanding its 1:1 Chromebook Program during the 2020-21 school year.

 FFCSD places an emphasis on integrating technology and computers into day-to-day learning at all grade levels.
 We have computers in every classroom, two computer labs, a business lab outfitted with computers and fully automated libraries.
 An on-staff network manager maintains all computer systems.
 We have a distance learning program that allows our students to use technology to tap into programs offered at other school districts.
 Ultimately, instructional technology has become a strategic tool as the district works to meet state expectations for student achievement and teacher and principal effectiveness.